Bryan Scott: Music and acting

-Giving back

-Scott created a non-profit foundation, which he called the Pick Your Passion Foundation for the Arts, to encourage youth participation in music, visual and performing arts in underserved communities.
-To launch the foundation, Bryan recorded a music single Dedicated, written and produced by his brother Brandon Scott.

 In other popular culture

 His brother, Brandon Scott, is a digital marketing executive with Ten Adams in Evansville, Indiana.

 His cousin, Ryan Stewart, is a former defensive back with the Detroit Lions (1996–99) and current radio personality in Atlanta, Georgia.

 He is the inspiration for the Twitter hashtag #allhedoesismakeplays, for his knack of making key plays during his playing time for the Buffalo Bills.

 After football, Bryan became co-owner of Noene America, a company that manufactures and sells insoles.
 He appeared on the April 24, 2015, episode of the television show Shark Tank, and made a deal with Mark Cuban and Daymond John for them to become involved in the company.
 They offered and Scott accepted $200,000 for 30% equity in Noene USA.

-Bryan is the owner of TITLE Boxing Club in Alpharetta, Georgia.
+NOENE USA was acquired by Foot Solutions Inc. in 2020, and Bryan is now a co-owner and EVP of Strategic Growth for Foot Solutions Inc.